How to avoid falling for and spreading misinformation about Ukraine

 Check the source

 Look at who is sharing the information.
 If it’s from friends or family members, don’t trust the posts unless they are personally on the ground or a confirmed expert.
-If it’s a stranger or organization, remember that a verified check mark or being well known does not make an account trustworthy.
-There are plenty of political pundits and big name Internet characters who are posting inaccurate information right now, and it’s on you to approach each post with skepticism.
+If it’s a stranger or organization, remember that a verified check mark or being well-known does not make an account trustworthy.
+There are plenty of political pundits and big-name Internet characters who are posting inaccurate information right now, and it’s on you to approach each post with skepticism.

 If the account posting is not the source of the words or images, investigate where it came from by digging back to find the original Facebook, YouTube or Twitter account that first shared it.
 If you can’t determine the origin of something, that’s a red flag.
-Be wary of things like memes of screenshots, which can be even harder to pin down, or anything that elicits an especially strong emotional reaction.
+Be wary of things such as memes of screenshots, which can be even harder to pin down, or anything that elicits an especially strong emotional reaction.
 Disinformation can prey on that type of response to spread.

 When screening individual accounts, look at the date it was created, which should be listed in the profile.
-Be wary of anything extremely new (say it started in the past few months) or with very few followers.
+Be wary of anything extremely new (say, it started in the past few months) or with very few followers.
 For a website, you can see what year it was started on Google.
 Search for the name of the site, then click on the three vertical dots next to the URL in the results to see what date it was first indexed by the search engine.
 Again, avoid anything too new.
-And don’t skip the basics: do a Google search for the person or organization’s name.
+And don’t skip the basics: Do a Google search for the person or organization’s name.

 Make a collection of trusted sources

-Doing mini-background checks on every random Twitter account is extremely time consuming, especially with new content coming from so many places simultaneously.
+Doing mini background checks on every random Twitter account is extremely time-consuming, especially with new content coming from so many places simultaneously.
 Instead, trust the professionals.
 Legitimate mainstream news organizations are built to vet these things for you, and often do report on the same videos or photos taken by real people after they’ve confirmed their origin.

-Use a dedicated news tool like Apple News, Google News or Yahoo News, which choose established sources and have some moderation built in.
+Use a dedicated news tool such as Apple News, Google News or Yahoo News, which choose established sources and have some moderation built in.
 On social media, make or find lists of vetted experts and outlets to follow specifically for news about Ukraine.
 One of the best ways to consume breaking news on Twitter, for example, is to follow verified reporters from trusted outlets who are on the ground.
 On Twitter’s mobile app, you can add one of these lists and swipe to the right from your home screen to see it at any time.

 Seek out context

-There are thousands of legitimate posts coming out of Ukraine, including real videos of troops and first person narratives from locals.
-Even if you only see real posts, it can still be confusing or misleading.
+There are thousands of legitimate posts coming out of Ukraine, including real videos of troops and first-person narratives from locals.
+Even if you see only real posts, it can still be confusing or misleading.
 Try to augment all these one-off clips or stories with broader context about what is happening.
 They may be the most compelling pieces of a puzzle, but they are not the whole picture.
 Mix in information from established experts on foreign policy, cyberwarfare, history and politics, or turn to online or television outlets that do this for most stories.

 Vet videos and images

 If you’re interested in doing deeper dives into things you see, start with this extensive guide on how to screen videos.
-Look for multiple edits and odd cuts, listen closely to the audio, and run it through a third-party tool like InVid, which helps check the authenticity of videos.
+Look for multiple edits and odd cuts, listen closely to the audio and run it through a third-party tool such as InVid, which helps check the authenticity of videos.
 This can be harder on live-streamed videos, like what’s on Twitch or any other live social media option.

 To check images, put them into Google’s image search by grabbing a screenshot and dragging it to the search field.
 If it’s an old image that’s circulated before, you may see telling results.

-Use fact checking sites and tools
+Use fact-checking sites and tools

-Social media sites do have some of their own fact checking tools or warning labels.
-However, given the sheer volume of posts they’re dealing with a problematic video can be seen by millions before ever getting flagged.
+Social media sites do have some of their own fact-checking tools or warning labels.
+However, given the sheer volume of posts they’re dealing with, a problematic video can be seen by millions before ever getting flagged.

 Keep an eye out for content warnings on social media sites for individual posts, which can appear as labels below links.
-Look up individual stories or images on fact checking sites like The Washington Post’s Fact Checker, Snopes and PolitiFact.
+Look up individual stories or images on fact-checking sites such as The Washington Post’s Fact Checker, Snopes and PolitiFact.

 Geoffrey A. Fowler contributed to this report.